 To celebrate baking-fever and Halloween, HomeSense kindly sent me a voucher to pop in to my local store and pick up a couple of items to help with both.
 As usual, I was spoilt for choice.
 If you love baking or Halloween, or baking and Halloween, get yourself to your local store NOW!
 I chose the Halloween sprinkles, the black and white muffin cases and the cake stand from the baking range.
 That gorgeous cake stand was just £6.99, can you believe?!
 I'm thinking that it might also come in handy for a festive 'styling the seasons' post later this year.
 I also couldn't resist the spiders web serving plate (£3.99) and the black candle holder (£5.99).
 While I was there, I stumbled across some bejewelled pumpkins that I'm thinking of going back for, too.
 I have no idea where I'd put them but they were fab-u-lous!

-Party planning-wise, now all that remains is to decide on the games (I love the 'pin the fangs on the vampire' free printable from Wayfair) and to chill the wine for once the chaos is over.
+Party planning-wise, now all that remains is to decide on the games, choose from these cool Halloween printables from Wayfair, and to chill the wine for once the chaos is over.
 Wish me luck!